Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: Discussion

-Section S1 contains proofs that the average-of-ratios degree estimators and prevalence estimators have greater variance than their ratio-of-averages counterparts under the binomial model.
-Section S2 presents the results of our initial literature search of current NSUM practice.
-Section S3 demonstrates that the binomial model approximates the Erd\"{o}s-Renyi model; this is not a new result but is included here for completeness and convenience.
-Section S4 contains additional figures referenced in the body of the paper that pertain to either (a) the analytical results using a single probe group and estimated degrees or (b) the Facebook 100 data example.
+Section \ref{appendix-derivations} details the derivations of the expectation and variance of the RR and RA estimators.
+Section \ref{aor-vs-roa} contains proofs that the one-step average-of-ratios degree estimators and prevalence estimators have greater variance than their ratio-of-averages counterparts under the binomial model.
+Section \ref{killworth-vs-ER} demonstrates that the binomial model approximates the Erd{\H o}s-R\'{e}nyi model; this is not a new result but is included here for completeness and convenience.
+Section \ref{dependence-on-other-params} examines the combinations of parameter values in which the RMSE is lower for the RA estimator than the RR estimator.
+Section \ref{zero-est-degrees} presents further details on the comparison of different methods for handling zero-valued degree estimates in the Facebook 100 simulations.
+Section \ref{additional-fb100-results} presents and discusses additional results from the Facebook 100 simulations.